Estimated reading time: 7 minutes

-Remote work also tempts workers to indulge bad habits and enjoy the creature comforts of home.
+Remote work also tempts workers to indulge in bad habits and enjoy the creature comforts of home.

 As Kevin Tash, CEO of Tack Media, points out, “Some people take advantage of working remotely.
-That’s why some organizations don’t trust people to self manage.
-It becomes hard to ensure when employee is working and when they are playing on their Xbox.”
+That’s why some organizations don’t trust people to self-manage.
+It becomes hard to ensure when an employee is working and when they are playing on their Xbox.”

 Of course, most employees are not going to abuse their time, and taking a break from work isn’t the end of the world.

 One of the biggest draws of remote work is the flexibility it allows for the family: Workers can care for children or elders more easily if they don’t have to commute or work in an office.

 That’s one of the main reasons that even trusted, hardworking employees can accidentally break protocol or fail to meet expectations without knowing it.

 Integrating new employees is hard work under any circumstances, but doing it when you and the new hire are in completely different locations can be a challenge.
 There are several reasons why.